Calbabreaker/yacpm/README.md

 The main branch contains the most recent commits where the latest potentially breaking changes come in so it shouldn't be used.
 The vN (v1, v2, etc.) branches are stable and should be used.
-Every time there is change that is incompatible with previous yacpm.json specifications the version number will be incremented.
-A package using yacpm must use the same version as in the top level cmake lists in order for it to work.
+Every time there is change that is incompatible with previous projects using yacpm the version number will be incremented.
+Also a package using yacpm must use the same version as in the top level cmake lists in order for it to work.
 Any new feature that is currently being worked on and is broken or unstable should be put into a new branch until ready.